 No more convincing the boss that you deserve a raise—in real estate, your paycheck depends on the business you build.
 Some agents sell only a handful of pricey homes each year to meet their income goals; others log a higher sales volume of lower-cost homes.
 You might also earn additional income by providing referrals to other agents.

-The Cons of a Real Estate Career
+The Cons of Being a Real Estate Agent

 An Unpredictable Schedule